0x234/clusterhealthz/README.md

 This service requires Prometheus to be operational and will be return 'unhealthy' if the service cannot be reached.

-## How can I extend this?
+## How can I configure the alerts?

-If there are other alert conditions that mean that a Kubernetes cluster should not be serving traffic, you can add your own custom alerts to return an unhealthy status from the service.
+If you want to configure your own alert conditions that mean that a Kubernetes cluster should not be serving traffic, you can add your own custom alerts to return an unhealthy status from the service.
 Add the alarm names you have configured into `config/clusterhealthz.conf`

+## How can I configure the alerts?

+PRs welcome.
+Please ensure your code is PEP8 compliant and tests are written for new methods.

 ## Testing